federicomor/progetto-bayesian/Papers/Supplementary material/READme.txt

   study output and those to which plots are saved need to be customized.

-PM10DependentPartitionFullModel_rev -
+🏷️ TAKE A LOOK AT THIS :)
+for the model tests with different params, the ARI matrices plotted, ecc PM10DependentPartitionFullModel_rev -
   This file fits the 16 models detailed in Sections 4.1 and 4.2 of the main document and produces Table 3 and Figures 5 - 8.